nest/nest-simulator/doc/installation/linux_install.rst

 NEST should now be successfully installed on your system.
 You should now be able to ``import nest``  from a python or ipython shell.

-.. note:: If your operating system does not find the ``nest`` executable or Python does not find the ``nest`` module, your path variables may not be set correctly.
+.. note:: If your operating system does not find the ``nest`` executable or if Python does not find the ``nest`` module, your path variables may not be set correctly.
 This may also be the case if Python cannot load the ``nest`` module due to missing or incompatible libraries.
 In this case, please run:

   .. code-block:: sh